 Jira Software gives a good view of a single project, but it does not grant convenient visibility across several projects of the progress of interdependent tasks, or the teams responsible for them.

-This is one reason why Jira came up with Portfolio for Jira, their agile roadmapping app.
+This is one reason why Jira came up with Advanced Roadmaps, their agile roadmapping app, formerly known as Portfolio.

-Key features of Jira Portfolio for product managers include:
+Key features of Advanced Roadmaps for product managers include:

-Read more on using Portfolio as a product manager in this Atlassian blog post.
+Read more on using Advanced Roadmaps as a product management tool in this Atlassian blog post.

 Pricing starts from $10 flat rate for up to 10 users and $3.50/user for 11-100 users (for Jira Cloud).
-Here is the pricing page for Portfolio.
-They also offer a 30 day free trial.
+Here is the pricing page for Advanced Roadmaps.
+They also offer a 30-day free trial.

-Jira Portfolio was a massive help when we needed to scale up across a few teams and multiple initiatives within one product.
-We found Jira Portfolio was an opportunity to:
+Advanced Roadmaps was a massive help when we needed to scale up across a few teams and multiple initiatives within one product.
+We found Advanced Roadmaps was an opportunity to:

 - Experiment very quickly with initiative break downs and establish the approach that worked for us